adscorp100/mdhomecarebuild/src/content/services/therapy-services.md

 - **Music Therapy**: Using music to address physical, emotional, cognitive, and social needs
 - **Art Therapy**: Creative therapeutic approaches to support expression and healing

-###
+### Specialized Programs for {suburb}

-Specialized Programs for {suburb}We offer targeted therapy programs designed to meet specific needs in the {suburb} community:
+We offer targeted therapy programs designed to meet specific needs in the {suburb} community:

 - **Early Intervention**: Therapy support for children with developmental delays or disabilities
 - **Rehabilitation**: Recovery programs following injury, surgery, or hospitalization